Jackojc/cane/doc/ref.md

 appear at the beginning of an expression.

 As an example, you can send a sequence to MIDI channel 1 like so: `4:16 ~> 1`.

+It is important to note that you should map step durations and notes before trying to send a sequence otherwise you'll get an error.

 ### Layering
 Normally, sequences are played one after the other but you can use layering